KubaRurak/TorrentClient/README.md

 4. Support magnet links: Currently, the client requires a .torrent file to initiate a download.
 Adding support for magnet links would make it easier to share and download torrents.

-5. Add features to pause, restart Manually,.: Implementing more user controls like pausing, restarting, or stopping the download manually would make the client more user-friendly.
+5. Add features to pause, restart etc: Implementing more user controls like pausing, restarting, or stopping the download manually would make the client more user-friendly.

 6. Add a GUI: Currently, the client is command-line based.
 Adding a graphical user interface (GUI) would make the client more accessible to non-technical users.